A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Numerical properties

 \section{Numerical properties}

-The parameters $\delta t$, $K$, and $\Delta t$ of the projective integration method can be determined by imposing that all the eigenvalues of the selected inner integrator scheme fall into the stability region of the projective integration method.
-Therefore, in section \ref{subsec:inner_integrator_spectrum}, we will calculate the spectrum of the inner integrators constructed for the relaxation system given in \eqref{eq:semidiscrete}, and this in the specific case $J=2$ (see Remark \ref{rem:J2}).
-The general result for any (even) number of velocities $J$ can be found in \cite{lejon13}.
-For $J=2$, we are able to derive explicit asymptotic expansions for both the fast and slow eigenvalues in the spectrum.
-Afterwards, we derive suitable choices for the projective integration parameters (section \ref{sec:param}).
-While the numerical experiments also deal with systems of nonlinear hyperbolic conservation laws in multiple space dimensions, the analysis is restricted to a one-dimensional, scalar, linear setting.
+Now we are ready to use the projective integration method on the relaxation system \eqref{eq:semidiscrete}.
+The parameters to determine are then the time scale separation parameter $\epsi$ in the relaxation system \eqref{eq:semidiscrete}, as well as the projective integration parameters: the inner time step $\delta t$, the outer time step $\Delta t$ and the number of inner steps $K$.
+The projective integration parameters $\dt$, $K$, and $\Dt$ can be determined by imposing that all the eigenvalues of the selected inner integrator scheme fall into the stability region of the projective integration method. \moved{While the numerical experiments also deal with systems of nonlinear hyperbolic conservation laws in multiple space dimensions, the analysis is restricted to a one-dimensional, scalar, linear setting.} In section \ref{subsec:inner_integrator_spectrum}, we will calculate the spectrum of the inner integrators constructed for the relaxation system given in \eqref{eq:semidiscrete}, and this in the specific case $J=2$ (see Remark \ref{rem:J2}).
+This result is a special case (with an adapted proof) of the more general result for any (even) number of velocities $J$ that was obtained in \cite{Lejon2016}: for $J=2$, we are able to derive explicit asymptotic expansions for both the fast and slow eigenvalues in the spectrum.
+Then, we derive suitable choices for the projective integration parameters in the specific setting of this paper (section \ref{sec:param}).
+Finally, we elaborate on the consistency of the resulting method for the hyperbolic conservation law~\eqref{eq:cons_law_1d_scalar} in section~\ref{subsec:consist}.
+Here, we will also see how to properly choose the relaxation parameter $\epsi$.